rafaelcaricio/molecular/README.md

 Molecular
 =========

 Light-weight bidirectional data binding rendering for HTML5 templates.
-Currently this library has been a playground for new ideas and a way to understand how other frameworks work.
+Currently this library is a playground for new ideas and a way to understand how other frameworks work.
 If you liked it and want to contribute I would be happy to hear from you or accept your pull request.

 Getting started
 ---------------